tobras/wireshark_doip/README.md

-**An upcoming release of Wireshark will render this plugin obsolete.
-I have added the DoIP dissector to the Wireshark source.
-I.e. it will be an integrated part of Wireshark and no longer a plugin.**
+**Wireshark 3.0 will render this plugin obsolete.
+My DoIP dissector is included in Wireshark 3.0.
+I.e. it is an integrated part of Wireshark and no longer a plugin.**